-Author Notes: I remember this old, country style, Romanian dish, barely simmering on the stove in our kitchen, since my childhood.
-The cooking method is similar to what defines the word "Confit" and the result is tender, melts in your mouth exquisite and piquant flavored fish and a vegetable mixture that blends perfectly with the delicate flesh of the trout.
-I found a very fresh and beautiful looking Rainbow Trout in a small grocery store, but I cooked this dish with fish such as Sea Bass, Striped Bass, Red Snapper, Salmon, Halibut, Pike, Mackerel or Sardines and many others and also with a variety of different seasonal vegetables with the same succulent result. - Kukla
+Since my childhood I remember this old, country style Romanian dish, barely simmering on the stove in our kitchen.
+The cooking method is similar to what defines the word "Confit" and the result is tender, melt in your mouth, exquisite and piquant flavored fish and a vegetable mixture that blends perfectly with the delicate flesh of the fish.

 Fish and vegetables